 Previous Business Interruption Claims

 Finally, your insurance company will also consider the claims that you have already previously reported as they will consider your history as part of their risk assessment.
-In the end, it is best to seek out a preliminary computation for the policy that you’re eyeing for in order to get a better estimate of your potential monthly premium.
+In the end, it is to seek out a preliminary computation for the policy that you’re eyeing for in order to get a better estimate of your potential monthly premium.

 How Long Does Business Interruption Insurance Last?